Kethiannne/react-around-api-full/README.md

 * a link to the repository with the complete React application which uses this API;
 * https://github.com/Kethiannne/react-around-auth

-* a link to the website that hosts your API.
+* a link to the website that hosts this API.
 * https://kethianne-around.students.nomoreparties.site

 ### Functionality & Technologies